Killer ape theory: Overview

-Summary

-The expression "killer ape" does not mean an outstandingly aggressive kind of ape; in fact, the term refers to anthropological analysis of human aggression.
-Accordingly, the killer ape is a notably belligerent species on which our instincts might be rooted, because this very ancestor could establish itself due to its special aggression.

-Raymond A. Dart (1893–1988) originated the hypothesis in his article "The predatory transition from ape to man" (1953).

 Reception

 Ethologist Konrad Lorenz showed interest in similar ideas in his book On Aggression (1963).
 In his introduction, he describes how rival butterfly fish defend their territories, leading him to raise the question of whether humans, too, tend to intraspecific conflict.

+A 1984 article said Dart's evidence was slim, and was refuted by paleontologists in the early 1970s, in particular CK Brain and Elisabeth Vrba.

 A 2008 article in Nature by Dan Jones stated, "A growing number of psychologists, neuroscientists, and anthropologists have accumulated evidence that understanding many aspects of antisocial behaviour, including violence and murder, requires the study of brains, genes, and evolution, as well as the societies those factors have wrought."
 Evolutionary psychologists generally argue that violence is not done for its own sake, but is a by-product of goals such as higher status or reproductive success.
 Some evolutionary psychologists argue that humans have specific mechanisms for specific forms of violence such as against stepchildren (the Cinderella effect).
 Chimpanzees have violence between groups, which are similar to raids and violence between human groups in nonstate societies, and produce similar death rates.
 On the other hand, intragroup violence is lower among humans living in small-group societies than among chimpanzees.
 Humans may have a strong tendency to differ between ingroup and outgroup, which affects altruistic and aggressive behavior.
 Also, evidence exists that both intragroup and intergroup violence were much more prevalent in the recent past and in tribal societies.
 This suggests that tendencies to use violence to achieve goals are affected by social mores.
 Reduced inequalities, more available resources, and reduced blood feuds due to better-functioning justice systems may have contributed to declining intragroup violence.

 The idea that man is naturally warlike has been challenged, for example in the book War, Peace, and Human Nature (2013), edited by Douglas P. Fry.
 The Seville Statement on Violence, released under UNESCO auspices in 1986, specifically rejects any genetic basis to violence or warfare though is considered outdated in light of more contemporary studies.
 More modern research and criticism has focused on misinterpretations of fossil evidence, lack of research into other apes, and the political climate of the Cold War.

 In fiction

-The association of intraspecies and interspecies violence with a quantum leap in human evolution can be seen in the opening sequence of 2001: A Space Odyssey.
+The association of violence with a dramatic leap in human evolution can be seen in the opening sequence of 2001: A Space Odyssey.

 The television show Sliders made extensive use of the killer ape theory in storyline arcs involving the Kromaggs.